agonzalezro/agonzalezro.github.io/_content/dev/winter-hackathon-2012.rst

 Thanks!
 -------

-I really want to thank `Paylogic`_ for let us a place where to do the project and for provide us food & beers.
+I really want to thank `Paylogic`_ for letting us a place where to do the project and for provide us food & beers.
 What a developer will develop without food and beer?